A new life of Pearson's skewness: Discussion

-First, regarding the precursors of the approach to skewness presented in this current paper.
+Now, we will proceed by mentioning some precursors of the approach to skewness presented in this current paper.
 There is a relation between the results in \cite{Zwet79} and this current paper.
 In \cite{Zwet79}, van Zwet proves that the mean-median-mode inequality

 holds whenever the cumulative distribution function $F(x)$ satisfies

 Observe that for a continuous unimodal random variable with p.d.f. $f(x)$, condition \eqref{eqn:vanZweit} is equivalent to